(Last update 17th October 2018)

 Added support for new Hp Z8 workstations

 Added support for new Mistika-Storage models, also with QOS capabilities (realtime systems are prioritized).
 Permits to build a “SAN in a box” in cost efficient manner, using 32G Fibre Channel or SAS 48Gb (both initiator and target modes).
 Support both rotational disks and NVMe raids.
 Realtime performance up to 8K 60p 10bit uncompressed, even with traditonal 7.2K rpm disks in raid6.

 Improved MultiGPU support:

 Unattended upgrades to multiple workstations remotely.
-The Version Manager permits to upgrade all the systems through the network, or to change them to a same version. (still beta, use with care)
+The Version Manager permits to upgrade all the systems through the network, or to change them to a same version. (still experimental, use with care)

 Added new function FilePaths->PlaybackCache->Max MB size.
 To delete less recently accessed cache files automatically when the limit is exceeded.
 Used in combination with a new function Mistika->Edit->PlaybackCache->Cache_Verify to refresh cache state.

 (*1) In development.
 Subject to official certification by Apple